-Take inspiration from our Head of Internal Comms, Silvia, who – before giving a word to our CEO Peter who’d walk us through September highlights – used a word cloud to source highlights from the team first.
+Take inspiration from our Head of Internal Comms, Silvia, who – before giving a word to our CEO Peter who’d walk us through September highlights – began by using a word cloud to source highlights from the team.

 6. Use polls to trigger a discussion

 Live polls are invaluable for collecting real-time input from your audience.
 You can use that input effectively for triggering a discussion.

 For example, during our latest strategy meeting with our Brand team, I really needed to know whether the strategy points I presented to my team made sense, and I wanted to build up a discussion around them.

 After each of the three presented areas, I ran a rating poll: “On a scale of 1-6, how important is this area in order to achieve our goals?”

 When votes came in, I commented on the results and whenever there were votes lower than 6, I asked: “Okay, who put 5/4?
 Can you please share your thoughts with us?”

 This really changed the game for me, because I collected some invaluable insights from my colleagues that would otherwise have remained uncovered.
 Very often, people don’t share until you nudge them a little.

 If you’re using Zoom, you surely know of its built-in engagement features such as ‘Raise hand’, emoji reactions, or the chat.
 Maybe your audience knows of them too, but they’re probably not going to use them heavily unless you encourage them to do so.